 If you do not meet the above entry requirements, the ‘Foundation leading to BSc Health Sciences’ is available one year full-time and will provide you with a relevant qualification that will allow you to progress to this BSc upon successful completion.
 For further information about the Foundation course, please click here.

 Candidates with relevant work experience e.g. in health or social care but without the above qualifications are considered on an individual basis.
 Evidence of academic study in the past five years is normally required.

-Entry onto this course is also subject to a satisfactory criminal records bureau (CRB) check.
+Entry onto this course is also subject to a satisfactory disclosure and barring service (DBS) (formerly CRB) check.
 More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs.